(3 min read)

 We’ve been (professionally, of course) interested in recent stories about politicians using their personal email accounts to conduct government business.

-For many commentators, the main issues are to do with lack of transparency and traceability, but for us, it’s all about cyber security – the potential for your email security to be compromised.
+For many commentators, the main issues are to do with lack of transparency and traceability, but for us, it’s all about poor cyber security awareness and the potential for your email security to be compromised.

 The discussions have led to various conversations in our team – which of our previous jobs banned personal email use for work purposes?
 Well, it turns out pretty much all of them.
 We’ve worked in banking and finance, public sector services, commercial enterprises and charities – and in all cases, using personal email has been ‘against the rules’.